vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-260.md

   !!!
 Note

-      - If anything goes wrong, **Stop upgrading, stop all the Meta servers, and start the Nebula Graph services from the old directories.**
+      - If anything goes wrong, **Stop upgrading, stop all the Meta servers, and start the NebulaGraph services from the old directories.**
       - Make sure that all the Storage servers have finished the upgrade.

 8. Start the new Storage Service on each Storage server.